 P2.1 New lots are to provide safe, convenient access without compromising the ability of the lot to accommodate a dwelling, ancillary structures and associated services.
 Access handles must be wide enough to cater for the placement of garbage and recycling bins adjacent to the access handle carriageway.
+A2.
 P2.2 Future road connection options to adjoining land from the new road network should be considered.
-Vehicle Access A2.1 New lots shall have frontage to a designated public road.
-No new lots shall be created with sole access via a right of carriageway.
-A2.2 Road frontage of up to 20m width at the common boundary to adjoining land should be identified with an access stub.
-A2.3 A maximum of two (2) battle-axe allotments are permitted behind an allotment which has direct frontage to a public road.
-Council will not consider any subdivision proposal involving a series of battle-axe lots, one behind each other.
-Access handles for a battle-axe allotment must: Provide direct access to a dedicated public road; Cater for safe vehicular and pedestrian access to each of the lots and ensure the satisfactory sight line distances are available between the lots and the public road; Be wide enough to cater for the placement if garbage and recycling bins adjacent to the access handle carriageway; Be designed so that a vehicle can enter and exit the site in a forward direction.
-This may require a building envelope to be nominated at the subdivision stage to demonstrate this provision; and Provide for a minimum width of four (4) metres with a minimum carriageway width of three (3) metres and have a maximum length of 50 metres. --- ---
+A2. out access handle considered.
+A2.
+P2.2 Future road connection options to adjoining land from the new road network should be considered.
+A2.
+P2.3 Future road connection options to adjoining land from the new road network should be considered.
+A2.
+P2.4 Future road connection options to adjoining land from the new road network should be considered.
+A2.
+P2.5 Future road connection options to adjoining land from the new road network should be considered.
+A2.
+P2.5 Future road connection options to adjoining land from the new road network should be considered.
+A2.
+P3.
+A100 larg access handle can be accessed by a considered.
+A100 larg accessed by a considered.
+P3.
+A100 larg accessed by a considered.
+A100 larg accessed by a considered.
+A100 larg accessed by a considered.
+An even lots shall have frontage to a designated bile road.
+No new lots shall be created with sole cess via a right of carriageway.
+2.2 Road frontage of up to 20m width at the common undary to adjoining land should be identified with access stub.
+2.3 A maximum of two (2) battle-axe allotments are ermitted behind an allotment which has direct ontage to a public road.
+Council will not consider any ubdivision proposal involving a series of battle-axe ts, one behind each other.
+Access handles for a attle-axe allotment must: Provide direct access to a dedicated public road; Cater for safe vehicular and pedestrian access to each of the lots and ensure the satisfactory sight line distances are available between the lots and the public road; Be wide enough to cater for the placement if garbage and recycling bins adjacent to the access handle carriageway; Be designed so that a vehicle can enter and exit the site in a forward direction.
+This may require a building envelope to be nominated at the subdivision stage to demonstrate this provision; and Provide for a minimum width of four (4) metres with a minimum carriageway width of three (3) metres and have a maximum length of 50 metres. --- --